 The rule of thumb is that voltage drop shouldn’t exceed 0.5 volts during cranking.
 The voltage drop on the negative ground terminal can similarly be measured by attaching the voltmeter lead to a clean area on the engine block and to the battery B- terminal.
 Here again, the voltage drop shouldn’t exceed 0.5 volts.
 See Photo 5.

-Most starter-related electrical failures can be diagnosed by measuring current flow into the starter.
+Most starter or alternator-related electrical failures can be diagnosed by measuring current flow into the starter.
 Actual current flow to the starter can be measured by attaching a 600-amp inductive current probe to the battery positive or negative cables.
 The probe can be attached to a multimeter with a minimum/ maximum (min/max) recording feature or to a two-channel lab scope.

 To illustrate how a starter works on a vehicle in good condition, I’ve included a lab scope recording of battery terminal voltage and starter amperage draw.
 See Figure 1.